JoshOrndorff/recipes/text/3-entrees/storage-api/vec-set.md

 Any user may join the membership set by calling the `add_member` dispatchable, providing they are not already a member and the membership limit has not been reached.
 We check for these two conditions first, and then insert the new member only after we are sure it is safe to do so.
+This is an example of the mnemonic idiom, "**verify first write last**".

 ```rust, ignore
 pub fn add_member(origin) -> DispatchResult {